 • Include a self-addressed stamped #10 envelope for the return of the filed Notary Public Commission Certificate

 • Include $20.00 fee (Check made payable to: Wright County Treasurer)

-• Mail your Notary Public Commission Certificate, Notarized Certificate of Filing Notary Commission form (both with original signatures) and check to:
+• Mail your Notary Public Commission Certificate, Notarized Certificate of Filing Notary Commission form (BOTH WITH ORIGINAL SIGNATURES), check and SASE to:

 Wright County Auditor/Treasurer's Office